belbert/VCVTB/IN/README.md

 PostProcessing
 ------------
-If everything went well EnergyPlus output is automatically transferred to MySQL and PostProcessing is initiated automatically.
+If everything went well EnergyPlus output is automatically transferred to MySQL.
-However, you can comment this out to have more control over the process.
+Automatic PostProcessing in the form of VCVTB Report Sheets can be performed.
+However, I usually comment it out to have more control over the process.

+Additional postprocessing:

+- 3D DXF Airflow Drawings
+- VCVTB Comparative Tables

 Note:
 ------------